 Despite the ease and convenience online banking provides there is one snag – it does make transferring money to the wrong account a lot easier.
 So what happens if you do make a mistake and send off your hard-earned funds to the wrong account?

-Bank Accounts Comparison Table - page last updated September 12, 2020
+Bank Accounts Comparison Table - last updated November 28, 2020

 - MyState Bank